 The Netherlands has traditionally been a country that welcomes entrepreneurial spirits.
 After centuries of enterprise and ingenuity, the combination of innovation, trade and entrepreneurship remains a driving force within the nation’s economy and is a key source of economic renewal and job creation.
 As such, it is recognised that entrepreneurs stimulate economic growth.

-As of 2015, a new regulation makes it possible for ambitious entrepreneurs to apply for a temporary residence permit for the Netherlands.
-The so-called residence permit ‘scheme for start-ups’ affords ambitious entrepreneurs one year to launch an innovative business.
-A prerequisite is that this start-up must be guided by an experienced mentor (facilitator) who is based in the Netherlands.
+Since 2015, a new regulation enables ambitious entrepreneurs from non-EU countries to apply for a temporary residence permit for the Netherlands.
+This gives you one year to launch an innovative business.
+A precondition is that your startup must be guided by an experienced mentor (facilitator) based in the Netherlands.

-Under this scheme, new international start-ups launching in the Netherlands will be offered the necessary support to develop into a mature enterprise.
-This scenario is not only beneficial for the entrepreneur but also creates a solid foundation for job creation and economic growth.
+Under this scheme, startups are offered the necessary support to develop into a mature enterprise.
 Read more about how the Dutch government is supporting ‘Ambitious Entrepreneurship’.

-After one year, the start-up entrepreneur may have the duration of their residence permit extended on the basis of the Dutch government’s self-employment scheme.
-In this regard, the start-up entrepreneur must meet the standard requirements applicable to the self-employment scheme.
+After the first year, the duration of the startup entrepreneur's residence permit may be extended, on the basis of the Dutch government’s self-employment scheme.
+In this regard, the startup entrepreneur must receive a statement of its startup facilitator or meet the standard requirements applicable to the self-employment scheme.
 For an overview of these requirements, please read more on the IND website.